How To Eat Like A Local Anywhere In The World

 If you see locals thronging a place, quickly queue up as well!

 This tip is tried and tested and has been put to good use on several of our trips.
 Let me give you an example.
 In Malta, we were resting our tired feet on a bench in Rabat when we came upon a serpentine queue.
-Made up of people on their lunch break, men and women with wizened, kindly faces, schoolchildren and young people, it snaked its way to a modest looking bakery.
+Made up of people on their lunch break, men and women with wizened, kindly face, schoolchildren and young people, it snaked its way to a modest-looking bakery.
 This was our clue.
 We joined the line.
 It led us to our best Pastizzi in Malta.
 Piping hot from a multi-tiered oven, and filled with ricotta, peas and chicken, it was an absolute treat!

 We would have certainly missed this modest little bakery known as Crystal Palace if we hadn’t joined the queue of people out on their lunch break!
 So do join the queue or make a beeline for a place that is crowded with locals.
 If the locals trust a place and its fare, you certainly won’t be disappointed.